A little background

 I grew up in a small town in the Blue Ridge Mountains in North Carolina, where in the summer my brothers and I would eat wild blackberries by the handful, drink freshly pressed apple cider in the fall, breathe in fresh pine smell in our woods in winter, and welcome spring’s arrival with the most fragrant lilacs imaginable.
 The tastes and scents of these idyllic seasons instilled in me the sense to appreciate my surroundings.

-For over a decade now, historic Arlington, MA has been our home, with my sweet husband and our two young children.
-Life gets very busy very suddenly for all of us, and we must make an effort to slow it all down every once in awhile.
+Life can get very busy quite suddenly for all of us, and we must make an effort to slow it all down every once in awhile.

 About the name